Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Introduction

 \begin{quote} {\em Are there provably robust learning algorithms that can tolerate adversarial corruptions even for challenging high-dimensional and distribution-free online prediction tasks? } \end{quote}

-We will study classic online problems like regression/forecasting and linear contextual bandits.
-In fact, while existing works in algorithmic robust statistics focus on the relationship between the dimension and the error guarantees, many familiar technical problems will arise when we are interested in understanding how the regret guarantees degrade when the dynamic range in predictions is much larger than the intrinsic noise in the model.
+We will work in the Huber contamination model \cite{huber1964robust}.
+We will study two classic online learning problems: online linear regression with squared loss and linear contextual bandits.
+In unsupervised learning settings, the Huber contamination model posits that each random sample we get has an $\eta$ probability of coming from an arbitrary noise distribution chosen by an adversary instead of from our model.
+In our setting we will allow the feedback in each round to be arbitrarily corrupted with $\eta$ probability, and otherwise is subject to the usual stochastic noise.

+It turns out that for our problems the key challenge is to disentangle the effect of the \emph{dynamic range} of predictions vs. the effect of the \emph{noise level} on the overall regret guarantee.
+In particular, consider the basic linear regression problem where $(x_t)_{t = 1}^T$ is the input sequence of covariate vectors\footnote{In this paper, we will study the general case where these vectors are chosen adversarially and adaptively and the predictions are made online, but the importance of distinguishing dynamic range vs. noise level we discuss is relevant already in the basic (offline) setting.} and our goal is to robustly predict the response $y_t$.
+Without adversarial corruptions, we assume the responses are generated according to the following well-specified model:

-In particular, consider the classic online regression problem where we get an adaptive and adversarially chosen sequence of $x_t$'s.
-Each of these are high-dimensional vectors and our goal is to predict the response according to the model: $y_t = w^T x_t + \xi_t$ where $w$ is unknown and $\xi_t$ is the noise.
-Now consider what happens when we allow a random $\eta$ fraction of the responses to be adversarially corrupted with full knowledge of the transcript so far (see Section~\ref{sec:model} for the formal definition).
-Take the standard scaling where $\|x_t\| \leq 1$ and $\|w\| \leq R$ so that $| w^T x_t | \leq R$, and let $\sigma^2$ be the variance of $\xi_t$.
-When $\sigma^2$ is comparable to $R^2$, then the robust prediction problem is actually simple to solve.
-Even seemingly non-robust approaches like ordinary least squares achieve near-optimal regret because, in the contaminated setting, there is not much that can be learned about $w$ in the first place.
-See Figure~\ref{fig:noise} for an illustration and Corollary~\ref{cor:lb} for a formal lower bound.
+where $w^*$ is unknown and $\xi_t$ is the noise, and our goal is to predict the clean, noiseless response $\langle w^*, x_t \rangle$ accurately.
+This problem is straightforward to solve with variants of Ordinary Least Squares \cite{azoury2001relative,vovk2001competitive} even in the online setting.
+Now, consider what happens when we allow a random $\eta$ fraction of the responses $y_t$ to be adversarially corrupted, and our goal is to predict the \emph{clean/uncorrupted responses} $\langle w^*, x_t \rangle$ accurately.
+Let $R$ be the dynamic range of the true optimal predictions, so $| \langle w^*, x_t \rangle | \leq R$, and let $\sigma^2$ be the variance of $\xi_t$.
+When $\sigma^2$ is comparable to $R^2$, then the problem is relatively easy as there is (information-theoretically) not much that can be learned about $w^*$ in the first place.
+See the left panel of Figure~\ref{fig:noise} for an illustration.